SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ## Examine the database table

 There are multiple ways of viewing your database artifacts on SAP HANA Cloud.
 One would be to use the **SAP HANA Database Explorer** and of course via the CLI if you don't want to use the UI.
 You will find a tutorial in the [Further Reading]() section, if you are interested in how to use the **SAP HANA Database Explorer**.
-We will use the CLI today, because it is quicker. `#TheFutureIsTerminal`
+You should use the CLI today, because it is quicker. `#TheFutureIsTerminal`

 The BAS instance as well as the container image you run locally have the [hana-cli](https://github.com/SAP-samples/hana-developer-cli-tool-example) installed.